Gorkhaland movement: 2017 agitation

 Between June and September 2017, there was another agitation in Darjeeling.
 Protests first started after the West Bengal government announced on 16 May that Bengali language should be a compulsory subject in all schools across the state.
 This was interpreted as an imposition of an alien culture by the Gorkha Janamukti Morcha (GJM) administered area where the majority of the people speak Nepali.

 There were a few clashes between the police and the agitators initially.
 Strikes were called on a few occasions.
 The situation worsened on 15 June, when the police raided a GJM office and seized spade, sickle, bow, arrow, hoe, and shovel.
 This was followed by violent clashes between the police and the agitators.
 And following this, the GJM called an indefinite strike and shut down in the region.

+The Police raided Bimal Gurung's offices and hideouts across the Darjeeling Hills several times and arrested several of his followers.

 There were widespread instances of violence including riots, arson, torching of vehicles, government properties and houses.
 In one of these protests, the Darjeeling Himalayan Railway was torched by the protesters.
 Mass rallies were taken out regularly by the supporters of the Gorkhaland agitation.
 There have been multiple injuries of both the Gorkhaland supporters and security personnel.
 A total of 11 people have died in the protests till date.
 The internet services of the region were also suspended by the government for the duration of the shutdown.
 There were complaints of the violation of human right in the region, and an APDR (Association for the Protection of Democratic Rights) team was sent to the region to investigate the issue.

 On 9 July, the protests reach New Delhi.
 Supporters staged a march from Raj Ghat to Jantar Mantar.
 This was followed by the GJM rejecting the State Government’s offer of talks.
 On 29 August, the state Government called a meeting with the hill parties.
 But the meeting was fruitless and they could not arrive at a conclusion.
 This was followed by another round of talks where there was a consensus to end the shutdown.
 The supporters met the Home Minister on 19 September.
 This was followed by the hills slowly returning to normalcy.
 On 26 September, internet services were restored in the region.
 Then on 27 September, GJM headed by new chairperson Binay Tamang finally called off the strike after 104 days.

 Even after the strike was called off, there were a few stray incidents of violence and protests in the region.
 But the region as a whole was much calmer than before.
 And so on 27 October, the Supreme Court directed the Centre to withdraw 7 of the 15 central armed forces deployed in the region.

-Bimal Gurung has been in hiding since then for fear of being arrested under the Unlawful Activities (Prevention) Act.
+Gurung stayed in hiding between 2017 and 2020 because of the registration of cases against him under the Unlawful Activities (Prevention) Act (UAPA) and others for the unrest that occurred in the Darjeeling hills in 2017.